 Websites running WordPress can slow down for any number of reasons.
-It could be anything from bloated code, a rogue plugin or poor hosting performance.
-Figuring out what’s slowing you down is hard enough.
-Harder still is that some methods for increasing speed (caching plugins, for instance) are full of cryptic settings.
+It could be anything from bloated code, a rogue plugin, or poor hosting performance.
+Figuring out what’s slowing you down is hard enough, and harder still is that some methods for increasing speed (caching plugins, for instance) are full of cryptic settings.

 It can all add up to something of a nightmare in diagnosing and fixing what would seem to be a simple problem.

 That’s where we’ve come in to help.
 There are tools out there to help simplify the process of satisfying your need for (WordPress) speed.
 Below, we’ve compiled a collection of plugins that don’t require a rocket science degree.